spark-dotnet/framework/README.md

 ![Blazor Spark Logo](https://i.imgur.com/kqd8VIg.png "Blazor Spark")
 # Blazor Spark - The .NET Web Framework for Makers

-Welcome to Blazor Spark, a robust, open-source web application framework built on Blazor Server, designed for makers like you.
+Welcome to Blazor Spark, a robust, open-source web application framework built on top of Blazor Server, designed for makers like you.
 With Spark, you can build production-grade, full-stack web applications without breaking a sweat.

 ## Requirements
-Before creating your first spark project, you should ensure that your local machine has:
+Before creating your first Spark project, you should ensure that your local machine has:
 - [.NET 7](https://dotnet.microsoft.com/download)
 - [Entity Framework Core tools](https://learn.microsoft.com/en-us/ef/core/cli/)